silnrsi/font-gentium/documentation/source/productsite/about.md

 Although some expert typographic features are supported (e.g. small caps), those are a lesser priority.

 Please send us your requests using the [form on the font website](https://software.sil.org/charis/about/contact/).
-If you are interested in helping us make the fonts better see the [Developer](developer) page.
+If you are interested in helping us make the fonts better, see the [Developer](developer) page.

 ## Announcement list